Pink Picasso Paint Kits Update | Shark Tank Season 13

 This causes Kevin to modify his deal.
 He now offers $400,000 for 3% equity and a $6 royalty per kit in perpetuity.

 The entrepreneurs have a lot to think about.
-They finally counter Lori and Daniel, asking if they’ll do their deal for 15% equity instead.
-They agree, and a deal is struck.
-Was this a great fit for Lori and Daniel?
-Continue reading our Pink Picasso update to find out.
+They finally counter Lori and Daniel, asking if they’ll consider 15% equity instead.
+They agree and make a deal.

 Before you go, be sure to check out more company updates from Shark Tank Season 13 Episode 7: